EMERGENCY #s

 Our participatory sessions are designed to reduce the risk of violence for youth through developing their skills and knowledge about creating and maintaining healthy relationships.
 Our sessions include the following:

-Our HRY team works with 24 schools around Nova Scotia, 10 in the Strait Region since 2006.
-Each year approximately 450 youth facilitators (grade 11 and 12 students) are trained and supported to facilitate the HRY Program to about 1200 grade 9 students.
+Our HRY team has worked with 24 schools around Nova Scotia, 10 in the Strait Region since 2006.
+Each year approximately 450 youth facilitators (grade 11 and 12 students) have been trained and supported to facilitate the HRY Program to about 1200 grade 9 students.
+Thanks to funding from Status of Women and PHAC the HRY program is expanding to schools across the province starting in the 2024-2025 school year.

 How we Work